 Victorian gardeners soon transformed the idea into the decorative terrariums we use today to house humidity-loving tropical plants.

-Make a unique garden-in-a-jar.
-Get your terrarium supplies, such as soil, moss and pebbles, plus ornate globes and apothecary jars.
+Grab your supplies and make a unique garden-in-a-jar.
+Get your terrarium supplies, such as tools, moss and pebbles, plus ornate globes and jars.